reveurmichael/stable-eureka-ollama/README.md

 ## Results
-In the following table, you can see results obtained on `gymnasium` environments against the same parameters but using the original reward (benchmark).
+In the following table, you can see some results obtained on several `gymnasium` environments.
+They are trained with the algorithm base parameters but using the original reward (benchmark) as the `fitness_score`.
 You can find the hyperparameters used on these tests in the `configs` folder.
-Benchmark curve is shown in **black**.
-Recall that `fitness_score` is the ground truth reward function.
+Benchmark curve is shown in **black** and some of the best models provided by `stable-eureka` are shown with other colors.
+As you can see, `stable-eureka` is able to provide good quality reward functions that allow the agent to solve the task.

 |    Gymnasium Environment    |  Algorithm  |  Solved by Stable Eureka  |  Solved by Benchmark  |   LLM used    |                             Reward                              |
 |:---------------------------:|:-----------:|:-------------------------:|:---------------------:|:-------------:|:---------------------------------------------------------------:|